Comparison·Jun 15, 2026·7 min read

 Zest AI outside the United States

 This section is short because the answer is short.
-There is no Zest entity, sales motion, compliance package, or named customer in Southeast Asia, Latin America, Africa, or Europe.
+There is no Zest entity, sales motion, compliance package, or named customer outside the US.
 The company has not announced a non-US expansion and the product is structurally tied to US bureau data and US Model Risk Management documentation.
-A lender in the Philippines, Indonesia, Vietnam, Malaysia, or Singapore evaluating decisioning platforms is not evaluating Zest.
+A lender outside the US evaluating decisioning platforms is not evaluating Zest.
 They cannot, given how the platform is built.

 That matters for the buyer this comparison is for.
 The single-largest competitive question for Floowed in the US is whether a Zest customer would be better served by a score-agnostic decisioning layer on top.
 The single-largest competitive question for Floowed outside the US is whether a lender should evaluate Zest at all, and the honest answer is no.